1976 Formula One season: Race 4: Spain

 As the European season began at the Jarama circuit near Madrid, there was a big talking point as the Tyrrell team entered a new P34 six-wheeler for Depailler.
 Depailler was on the pace and qualified third, behind Hunt and Lauda.
 Lauda once again beat Hunt off the line at the start and led for the first third of the race.
 Depailler, after a slow start, was running fourth behind Mass when he spun off and crashed with brake problems.
 Just before mid-race, the McLarens of Hunt and Mass found another gear and drove past Lauda, but towards the end of the race, Mass had to retire with an engine failure.
 Hunt took his first win of the season, with Lauda second and Gunnar Nilsson's Lotus third.

 After the race, Hunt was disqualified because his McLaren was found to be too wide.
 McLaren appealed, saying this was due to the expansion of the tyres during the race, and two months after the race, Hunt was reinstated.

 Race 5: Belgium

 The fifth round was at the Zolder circuit near the Dutch-Belgian border.
 Ferrari locked out the front row, with Lauda on pole from Regazzoni.
-Lauda motored away as the start, with Hunt up to second but, soon Regazzoni took the place back.
+Lauda motored away at the start, with Hunt up to second but, soon Regazzoni took the place back.
 The Ferraris raced away, and Hunt dropped to sixth, behind Jacques Laffite's Ligier and the two six-wheeled Tyrrells, before eventually retiring with a transmission failure.
 Depailler also retired when his engine blew up.
 Lauda won, and Regazzoni completed a dominant Ferrari 1–2, with Laffite taking his first podium.